-- Enhanced deployment of robotics, bridging the gap between technology providers and end-users. - Development and implementation of integration frameworks and solutions, including standardized protocols for data, training and safety evaluation and validation of robotic solutions in key use cases - Improved competitiveness of European industries, notably SMEs via the development of advanced robotics, control algorithms, and cutting-edge AI innovations
+- Wider and faster deployment of robotics, bridging the gap between technology providers and end-users. - Development and implementation of modular and interoperable integration frameworks and solutions, including standardized protocols for data, training and safety testing, evaluation and validation of robotic solutions in key use cases - Improved competitiveness of European industries, notably SMEs via the development of advanced robotics, intelligent planning and control systems, and cutting-edge AI innovations

-Scope: The project will address Europe's critical lack of integrators of Robotics solutions addressing the various needs of industries.
+Scope: The project will address the current European gap in system integration capabilities for robotics solutions addressing the various needs of industries.
 The project will involve system integrators with a deep understanding of state-of-the-art robotics components, including both hardware and software, and expertise in addressing interoperability issues.

-To maximise the impact and adaptability of deployed systems, the approach should consider the most suitable AI training and inference methodologies, ensuring scalability, robustness, and applicability in diverse industrial environments.
+To maximise the impact and adaptability of deployed systems, the approach should consider the most suitable AI design, training and inference methodologies, ensuring scalability, transferability, transparency, robustness, and real world applicability in diverse industrial environments.